Embracing skills born from the pandemic is a path forward

-Nearly a year and a half has passed since the pandemic irreparably altered the world of experiential marketing.
+More than 18 months have passed since the pandemic irreparably altered the world of experiential marketing.
 Seemingly overnight, event professionals were required to learn brand-new skills and disciplines, from high-caliber virtual event production to influencer marketing to keeping up with COVID-19 safety protocols that vary by region, and even venue.
 To be blunt: It’s been rough out there.

-So as the industry begins to emerge from COVID’s fog, event marketers looking to cultivate career growth should be keeping their established skills sharp while embracing the new set of tools they’ve added to their arsenal.
+So as the industry continues to emerge from COVID’s fog, event marketers looking to cultivate career growth should be keeping their established skills sharp while embracing the new set of tools they’ve added to their arsenal.
 Ready to flex those post-pandemic marketing chops?
 Here are five ways industry experts say the experiential community can plan for—and land—the event marketing jobs of the future.

 - Introducing the 2021 Dream Team…The Sharpest Minds in B-to-B Events

 - Experiential in Color: The Event Industry’s Next Generation of Diverse Leaders

 When in-person events slowed to a grinding halt, event marketers had to tap other aspects of the marketing mix to achieve business goals.
 That meant collaborating with social media strategists, influencer experts, digital teams and others.
 As a result, having an end-to-end understanding of the marketing cycle became critical—and will continue to be moving forward.